bnurbekov/Humanoid_Robot_Learning_To_Walk/README.md

 Synopsis
 ========
-This project is the first attempt in the world to apply Central Pattern Generators (combined with a novel learning algorithm) to compliant humanoid robots, such as Atlas.
+This purpose of the project was to apply Central Pattern Generators (combined with a novel learning algorithm) to compliant humanoid robots, such as Atlas.

 Atlas is shown below.